-Second, the principal's evaluation for the 2015-16 school year contains a congruence metric, which is designed to reward accuracy and prevent inflation or deflation of teacher scores.
+Second, the principal's evaluation contains a congruence metric, which is designed to reward accuracy and prevent inflation or deflation of teacher scores.
 If teachers' performance and achievement scores are incongruent, it will be reflected in the principal's evaluation, with the principal receiving fewer points.